WHAT WE GROW

 We have decided, at this point, not to pursue Certified Organic or Certified Naturally Grown labels.
 Having either of these labels would not change our growing practices in any way, but would add to our paperwork and costs.
 We realize that this decision may make some people less comfortable buying our produce, which is why we are open about our growing practices.
 If you are interested, please call or email and we’ll gladly discuss our practices with you.

 We use simple, high-quality soil amendments and careful labor to grow our vegetables.
-Each fall, we close the growing season by spreading a layer of horse manure from a stable down the road over the growing beds.
-We also plant a cover crop to hold our soil in place and help replace nutrients used in the growing season.
+Throughout the season we amend our beds with compost, manure, and organic fertilizer.
+We also plant a cover crop or cover our beds in the fall to hold our soil in place and maintain nutrients used in the growing season.
 Each time we plant, we add to the soil a thin layer of compost and an organic, natural fertilizer.
 We use organic seeds when available and only use non-GMO seeds that have NOT been chemically treated.
 In fact, we do not use any synthetic chemicals throughout the growing process.
 We grow — and sell — our own seedlings, planted in soil blocks made of organic potting soil.
 We seed, plant, prune, thin, and cultivate by hand.
 We use our two-wheeled tractor only for the initial bed preparation.
 Finally, we use unheated plastic tunnels, row covers, plastic mulch, and tarps to extend the growing season and help eliminate weeds.